NekohimeMusou/darksouls/README.md

 ## Known Issues

+- Cleric armor set bonus does nothing as of yet
+- Quantity field for consumable items doesn't update correctly if you close the sheet immediately after changing it.
+You have to click outside of the box or otherwise make it lose focus
 - Weapons don't exist yet
 - The equip load section is inaccurate because weapons don't exist yet
 - Ugly as hell